Sikhism: Power and devotion (Miri and Piri)

 Miri Piri is a doctrine practiced in the Sikh religion since the seventeenth century.
 The doctrine of the "Mir" (social and political aspects of life) and the "Pir" (guides to the spiritual aspect of life) was revealed by the first guru of Sikhism, Guru Nanak, but propounded by the sixth guru of Sikhism, Guru Hargobind, on 12 June 1606.
 After the martyrdom of his father, Guru Hargobind was elevated to the Guruship and fulfilled the prophecy that was given by the primal figure of Sikh, Baba Buddha, that the guru will possess spiritual and temporal power.
 Guru Hargobind introduced the two swords of Miri and Piri, symbolising both worldly (social and political) and spiritual authority.
-The two kirpan of Miri and Piri are tied together with a khanda in the center, so the combination of both is considered supreme.
+The two kirpan of Miri and Piri are tied together with a khanda in the centre, so the combination of both is considered supreme.
 This means that all action informed or arising out of the spiritual heart completes one's purpose and meaning in the world of action: spirituality.

 Guru Nanak, the first Sikh guru and the founder of Sikhism, was a Bhakti saint.
 He taught that the most important form of worship is Bhakti (devotion to Waheguru).
 Guru Arjan, in the Sukhmani Sahib, recommended the true religion as one of loving devotion to God.
 The Guru Granth Sahib includes suggestions on how a Sikh should perform constant Bhakti.
 Some scholars call Sikhism a Bhakti sect of Indian traditions, adding that it emphasises "nirguni Bhakti", i.e. loving devotion to a divine without qualities or physical form.
+However, Sikhism also accepts the concept of saguni, i.e. a divine with qualities and form.
 While Western scholarship generally places Sikhism as arising primarily within a Hindu Bhakti movement milieu while recognising some Sufi Islamic influences, some Indian Sikh scholars disagree and state that Sikhism transcended the environment it emerged from.
 The basis of the latter analysis is that Bhakti traditions did not clearly disassociate from Vedic texts and their cosmologies and metaphysical worldview, while the Sikh tradition clearly did disassociate from the Vedic tradition.